NFL playoff schedule 2022: Bracket, dates, times, TV channel, scores for AFC, NFC Divisional round games - ProFootballTalk

 The 2021 NFL regular season has come to an end and the 2022 postseason is underway.
-Six teams remain in the Divisional round entering today.
-Teams left in the NFL playoffs include: Kansas City Chiefs, Buffalo Bills, Cincinnati Bengals, Tampa Bay Buccaneers, Los Angeles Rams and San Francisco 49ers.
+Four teams remain in the Divisional round entering today.
+Teams left in the NFL playoffs include: Buffalo Bills, Cincinnati Bengals, Los Angeles Rams and San Francisco 49ers.

 Get the full NFL playoff schedule for 2022 below including TV channels, kickoff times, how to watch information and more.
 Plus, check back for final scores, results and analysis for every AFC and NFC playoff game.